arivictor/intentional-architecture-in-python/book/3-layers.md

 └──────────────────────┘
 ```

-Dependencies flow in one direction: inward.
+Dependencies flow from outer layers (Interface, Infrastructure) toward inner layers (Application, Domain).
+Think of it like gravity—everything depends on the core, but the core depends on nothing external.
 The domain is the centre, completely isolated.
 Application depends on domain.
-Infrastructure may import domain abstractions (interfaces, protocols) to implement them, but never imports concrete domain entities or application services.
+Infrastructure may import domain abstractions (interfaces, protocols) to implement them, but never imports concrete domain entities or use cases.
 Interface depends on everything—it ties the system together.

 When you look at a Python file, check the imports.
 If you see `domain/member.py` importing from `infrastructure/`, you've spotted a violation.
 Domain should never import from outer layers.
 Application should never import from interface.
 These boundaries are not suggestions—they're architectural constraints that keep your system flexible.

-You might wonder: how do we enforce this?
-How do we stop a developer from accidentally adding the wrong import?
+How do you enforce this?
+How do you stop a developer from accidentally adding the wrong import?
 We'll cover that in later chapters when we introduce tools and techniques for maintaining these boundaries.
 For now, the key is to understand why the boundaries exist and what they protect.

 ## Layer Violations and How to Spot Them